 The gluten-free diet requires total avoidance of the grains wheat, barley, rye and all varieties and hybrids of these grains, such as spelt.
-However, there are many wonderful gluten-free whole grains that can be enjoyed.
-Adding these grains can also add nutrients which are often low in gluten-free diets.
-Here are some to try.
+However, there are many wonderful gluten-free grains to enjoy.

 Once the sacred food of the Aztecs, amaranth is high in protein, calcium, iron, and fiber.
 Toasting this tiny grain before cooking brings out its nutty flavor.

 TRY IT: Add to soups as a thickener or serve cooked with berries.

 Rice comes in many varieties: short grain, long grain, jasmine and basmati to name a few.
 Long grain rice tends to be fluffier while short grain rice is stickier.
 Rice also comes in various colors: black, purple, brown, and red.
 These colorful un-refined rices contribute more nutritional benefits than does refined white rice.